wilton-gallego/xyops/docs/data-structures.md

 User writable property for providing a text-formatted report.
 Should be specified as an object with `title`, `content` and `caption` properties.
 The `title` and `caption` may be omitted.
 This gets converted to HTML using a `<pre>` element.

+## Job.single

+This is set to `true` by the scheduler when a job was launched from a "single-shot" timing configuration.
+Only used for UI hinting.

+## Job.splugin

+This is set to a Plugin ID by the scheduler when a job was launched from a Plugin based timing configuration.
+Only used for UI hinting.

 # Workflow